 - and future trading expectations.

-There may also be restrictions on awarding dividends included within the company’s constitution, so it is worth checking the articles of association.
+Moreover, the company’s constitution may include restrictions on awarding dividends, so it is worth checking the articles of association.

-As you can see there is more to paying out dividends than working out the dividend tax.
+As you can see, there is more to paying dividends than simply working out the dividend tax liability.

 When should I not take dividends out of my company?

-- not fulfilled its tax or other obligations
+- not fulfilled its tax or other financial obligations

 Current and future trading expectations should also be considered.
-Whilst we are unable to predict the future, it is advisable to maintain a cash buffer to accommodate any fixed costs covering the next 3 to 12 months before paying out dividends.
-The size of the cash buffer will vary dependent on your industry.
+Whilst we are unable to predict the future, it is advisable to maintain a cash buffer to accommodate any fixed costs arising in the next 3 to 12 months before paying out dividends.
+The size of the cash buffer will vary depending on your particular business.

 Do I need to fill in a tax return if I get dividends?

-Currently, if you receive dividends of under £10,000 you don’t need to complete a Self Assessment tax return.
-However, if you receive dividends of over £10,000 you must complete a tax return.
+Currently, if you receive dividends of under £10,000, you don’t need to complete a Self Assessment tax return.
+However, if you receive dividends of over £10,000, you must complete a tax return for HMRC.
+You can use HMRC’s online tool to check if you need to send a Self Assessment tax return.